TiffinDeliveryManagementSystem/CDAC-Project/README.md

 cd ../frontend
 npx expo start
 ```
-- Scan QR code using the Expo Go app on your phone.␣␣
+- Scan QR code using the Expo Go app on your phone.
 - Ensure both mobile and development PC are on the same network.

 ---